Brian Horrocks: First World War

-Arriving in France, Horrocks was assigned to No. 16 Platoon of the 1st Battalion, Middlesex, with Captain Edward Stephen Gibbons (who was killed in 1918) as his company commander.
+Arriving in France, Horrocks was assigned to No. 16 Platoon of the 1st Battalion of the Middlesex Regiment, with Captain Edward Stephen Gibbons (who was killed in 1918) as his company commander.
 The battalion was part of the 19th Independent Brigade, which was not assigned to a division.
 Horrocks wrote that his "chief memory of those days, and the memory retained by all platoon commanders, was of marching—endless and exhausting marches.
 I had never realised before that it was possible to go to sleep while the legs continued automatically to function."
 He found comfort in "that priceless Cockney sense of humour.
 A small private soldier in the rank in front of me looked up at his neighbour, who was blessed with a long lugubrious face, and said, Why don't you give your face a holiday, chum?
 Try a smile."
 He also came to greatly admire Captain Gibbons, along with his platoon sergeant, Sergeant Whinney.
 Once, while it was pouring with rain, the officers of the battalion were offered billets in a comfortable farmhouse, while the other ranks slept in a field covered with manure which had recently been departed by some cows; Captain Gibbons was furious, insisting that the officers should share in the misery of their subordinates.
 "My heart sank but I knew instinctively that he was right", Horrocks later wrote.
 Douglas Delaney writes that the "willingness of soldiers to follow was constructed on gestures like this.
 It is interesting how some events, though seemingly insignificant in the bigger scheme of things, become embedded in memory, making lifelong memories of themselves."
 Horrocks was not to last much longer in battle, as on 21 October, at the Battle of Armentières, his platoon was surrounded, and Horrocks, while defending the town of Maisnil against a German attack, received a bullet wound through the lower abdomen and upper thigh, and was taken prisoner.
 "The war for me was over and my active military career had stopped for four years."